utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to team members, based on the functions those team members require:

 * **Super Admin** - Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
-Team members with this role can perform all actions that Admin, Billing, Community Manager, API Network Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
+Team members with this role can perform all actions that Admin, Billing, Community Manager, API Network Manager, Developer, Monitor Editor, and Monitor Viewer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
 * **Admin** - Manages team members and team settings.
+Can also view monitor metadata and run, pause, and resume monitors.
 * **Billing** - Manages team plan and payments.
 Billing roles can be granted by a Super Admin, Team Admin, or by a fellow team member with a Billing role.
 * **Developer** - Has access to all team resources and workspaces.
 * **Community Manager** - Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).